 - Don't want to make a starter from scratch?
 This Sourdough Starter Culture packet gives you a head start with a dehydrated gluten-free sourdough starter culture and directions to follow to maintain it for years to come.
 I love this website because there's also cheesemaking, yogurt, kombucha, and fermented vegetable kits.
 (Use the code WONDERS15X on Cultures For Health's website to get 15% off!
 The GF starter is also available for purchase on Amazon here.

-The above pictured cracker is from my first batch.
-I made these more rustic, not taking as much time to cut the crackers into perfect rectangles.
-I actually like how these turned out better, so here's your go ahead to not care about cutting the most perfect rectangles or squares in the world.
+The crackers pictured above are from my first batch.
+I kept them more rustic, not worrying about cutting perfect rectangles, and honestly, I like how they turned out even better.
+So here's your go ahead to not care about cutting the most perfect rectangles or squares in the world.

 How to Store Gluten Free Sourdough Discard Crackers

-Like these Gluten Free Sourdough Discard Crackers?
-Give a 5-star rating below!
+Tried these Gluten Free Sourdough Discard Crackers?
+Leave a 5-star rating below!

 You can also join my Facebook group, Gluten Free Sourdough Baking Recipes and Advice, to share recipes, post photos, and get advice in live time.
 Currently we have 6000 members and growing!